newrelic-experimental/nri-mssql/README.md

 ## Support

-Should you need assistance with New Relic products, you are in good hands with several support diagnostic tools and support channels.

-> New Relic offers NRDiag, [a client-side diagnostic utility](https://docs.newrelic.com/docs/using-new-relic/cross-product-functions/troubleshooting/new-relic-diagnostics) that automatically detects common problems with New Relic agents.
-If NRDiag detects a problem, it suggests troubleshooting steps.
-NRDiag can also automatically attach troubleshooting data to a New Relic Support ticket.

-If the issue has been confirmed as a bug or is a Feature request, please file a Github issue.

-**Support Channels**

-* [New Relic Documentation](https://docs.newrelic.com): Comprehensive guidance for using our platform
-* [New Relic Community](https://discuss.newrelic.com): The best place to engage in troubleshooting questions
-* [New Relic Developer](https://developer.newrelic.com/): Resources for building a custom observability applications
-* [New Relic University](https://learn.newrelic.com/): A range of online training for New Relic users of every level

-## Privacy

-At New Relic we take your privacy and the security of your information seriously, and are committed to protecting your information.
-We must emphasize the importance of not sharing personal data in public forums, and ask all users to scrub logs and diagnostic information for sensitive information, whether personal, proprietary, or otherwise.

-We define “Personal Data” as any information relating to an identified or identifiable individual, including, for example, your name, phone number, post code or zip code, Device ID, IP address, and email address.

-For more information, review [New Relic’s General Data Privacy Notice](https://newrelic.com/termsandconditions/privacy).
+New Relic has open-sourced this project.
+This project is provided AS-IS WITHOUT WARRANTY OR DEDICATED SUPPORT.
+Issues and contributions should be reported to the project here on GitHub.

+We encourage you to bring your experiences and questions to the [Explorers Hub](https://discuss.newrelic.com) where our community members collaborate on solutions and new ideas.

-## Contribute
+## Contributing

-We encourage your contributions to improve this project!
-Keep in mind that when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
+We encourage your contributions to improve Salesforce Commerce Cloud for New Relic Browser!
+Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.

-If you have any questions, or to execute our corporate CLA (which is required if your contribution is on behalf of a company), drop us an email at opensource@newrelic.com.
+If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company, please drop us an email at opensource@newrelic.com.

 **A note about vulnerabilities**